weeve-modules/data-plotter/README.md

 ## Output

-Output of this module is a PNG file with the plotted graph sent to the next module.
+Output of this module is a PNG file with the plotted graph sent to the next module (`multipart/form-data`).